-Dr Gozzard says laser links can also be used for experiments in fundamental physics, including testing Einstein's theory of general relativity and thousands of satellites into orbit," he says. searching for dark matter.
+Dr Gozzard says laser links can also be used for experiments in fundamental physics, including testing Einstein's theory of general relativity and searching for dark matter.

 And the technology's precise measurements have other practical uses in earth science and geophysics.